PolyPhyHub/PolyPhy/README.md

 ```
 for the standard 2D pipeline using the provided sample 2D dataset and max trace resolution of 1440 (which will also determine the window resolution), or
 ```
-python polyphy.py 3d_discrete -f "data/csv/sample_3D_linW.csv -t 512 -x 1280 -y 720"
+python polyphy.py 3d_discrete -f "data/csv/sample_3D_linW.csv -t 200 -x 0 -y 0"
 ```

-to invoke the standard 3D discrete pipeline on sample data, with max trace resolution of 512 and window resolution of 1280x720.
+to invoke the standard 3D discrete pipeline on sample data, with max trace resolution of 200.
 You can also specify a custom CSV file (see the sample data for the format details, typically the data are tuples with 2 or 3 spatial coorinates followed by weights for each data point).
 The functionality of these pipelines is described below.

+- `-x`: The -x flag is used to specify a value related to the X-axis.
+- `-y`: The -y flag is used to specify a value related to the Y-axis.
+- `-t`: The -t flag usually stands for "time" or "iterations"

 To display help on the available CLI parameters, simply run the respective command without any arguments.